 Currently four of the six emergency shelters in the community are in need of significant renovations.
-Because it has been about 30 years since they have been constructed or renovated, they generally have limited accessibility and serious operational challenges due to problems with heating, cooling, ventilation, plumbing, etc. Fairfax County is placing a joint human services bond on a fall 2016 referendum that will include funding for shelter renovations or replacement.
+Because it has been about 30 years since they have been constructed or renovated, they generally have limited accessibility and serious operational challenges due to problems with heating, cooling, ventilation, plumbing, etc. Fairfax County citizens approved a human services bond referendum that includes funding for shelter renovations and replacement.
+The Baileys Crossroads Community Shelter is the first facility slated for replacement with construction expected to begin later in 2017 and scheduled to open in late 2019.